Cliff Hanger (comic strip): British version

 Another thing of note is that Cliff's jumper often featured the strip number on it, starting with a "1" in the first, and going on well into the hundreds at the end.
 Over the years, several continuous storylines emerged featuring parodies of popular film and television series of the day, including James Bond, the Star Wars Trilogy, Back to the Future and Transformers.
 The strip ended in 1987, replaced by Vid Kid.

 However, as Buster moved into the 1990s, the amount of reprints started to dramatically increase, and several old strips began to reappear.
 Cliff Hanger was one of these, though as J. Edward Oliver was still working for the comic, he was able to turn the originally black and white pages into full colour.
 With most of the readers unaware that these were reprints, this gave the impression that they were brand new.
 In February 1998, when the strips started being reprinted for a third time, rather than continue to advertise them as new, the Cliff Hanger Classic strand was started.
 Here there would be an afterword at the bottom of the strips, written by Jack, featuring factual information like the original issue dates, background details explained, the most popular television programmes of that week, or the top 5 of that week's UK Singles Chart.

 By 1999, virtually the entire comic featured reprints.
 Because of this, J. Edward Oliver decided to draw one final strip, which appeared in issue 118/99, dated 7–21 July 1999 (the comic had become a fortnightly publication in 1995).
 Finding the Evil Spies in danger, all three options led to the conclusion that the Evil Spies would never trap Cliff again (if Cliff called the police, the spies would be arrested, if Cliff helped them out, they would stop trapping Cliff as a gesture of thanks, etc.).
 This issue also featured the final appearance of 'b-mail', the name used at the time for the Letters Page (which Jack also wrote).
 Cliff's final appearance was in a cameo appearance in the last page of Buster's final issue, which occurred half a year later.
 Explaining how all the characters ended, and once again drawn by J. Edward Oliver, Cliff was seen mourning the passing of Bernie Banks (the lead character in Memory Banks, another Buster strip) who had apparently forgotten how to breathe.
 Symbolising that this was indeed the final issue, his jumper carried the word 'END'.

 American version

 The American Cliff Hanger was written by Bruce Jones with artwork by Al Williamson.
-The title character was a swashbuckling adventurer who crashlands in an unnamed jungle region in the late 1930s and finds himself in a mysterious plot involving a secret research facility.
+The title character was a swashbuckling adventurer who crash lands in a jungle in the late 1930s and finds a secret research facility.
 The strip originally appeared as a back-up feature in the four issue run of Somerset Holmes, a 1983 thriller comic book by Jones and artist Brent Anderson.
-It has been reprinted in the 2003 collection Al Williamson Adventures.
+It was reprinted in the 2003 collection Al Williamson Adventures.